domagojk/scalable-arhitecture/README.md

   - props - used by components organized in a tree hierarchy
   - sources - used by drivers

-For example, to render a list of repositores `RepoList` component needs an array of repositores from the application state (`store$`).
+For example, `RepoList` component requires:
+  - an array of repositores from the application state (`store$`)
-And to dispatch an action when a repository is clicked, it needs `actionTypes` (defined in `config`).
+  -  `actionTypes` (defined in `config`) for dispatching an action when a repository is clicked

-This requirements are defined using `sourceTypes`.
+This requirements are defined using `sourceTypes`:

 ```javascript
 function RepoList () {